AntoineDiers/Autoplane/software/Readme.md

 ./build.sh
 ```

-This script will generate :
+This script will generate the following results in the deploy folder :
-- A docker image called **autoplane** that contains the firmware that will run in the Autoplane Raspberry PI
+- **autoplane-run.tar.gz** : contains the docker image that will run on the Raspberry PI
+- **docker-compose.yaml** : the docker-compose file for running the docker image
 - **autoplane-hmi_*.deb** : a Linux installer for the HMI

+## Deploy

+TODO